Tax Planning for US Digital Nomad

 Panama Short Stay Visa for Remote Workers 9 months, extendable No tax on foreign income (territorial) 25%

-Aruba One Happy Workation 90 days No tax for short stays NA
+Aruba One Happy Workation 90 days No tax for short stays N/A

 Bahamas BEATS Program 1 year No personal income tax 0%